-Students and graduates who wish to receive unofficial copies of their transcripts or who wish to have official transcripts sent to other institutions or agencies may write to transcripts@mccormick.edu Transcript request forms are also available through the Registrar's office.
+Students and graduates who wish to receive unofficial copies of their transcripts or who wish to have official transcripts sent to other institutions or agencies may write to transcripts@mccormick.edu.
+Transcript request forms are also available on the seminary's website on the page of the Office of the Registrar.
 The first transcript is provided at no charge.
 Each additional transcript is provided at a charge of \$5.
 Transcripts on demand or walk-ins will be charged \$10.
 Official transcripts will not be issued until the student has met all financial obligations to the seminary.